The HARDWARE 2 course: server, network and communication

 Réseaux Ethernet

-Each station is equipped with an network "Ethernet" adapter (NIC, Network Interface Card).
-This equipment ensures the physical adaptation and manages algorithm CSMA/CD.
-As in all connections coaxial, the 2 ends of the cable are connected to a stopper (it is also called resistance of termination), a specific resistance which attenuates the reverberation of the signal on the cable.
+Network Interface Card ensures the physical adaptation and manages algorithm CSMA/CD.
+As in all coaxial connections, the 2 ends of the cable are connected to a stopper (it is also called resistance of termination), a specific resistance which attenuates the reverberation of the signal on the cable.

 The 10 base 5 is used practically more only in the disturbed environments (electromagnetic radiation) or when one wants to guarantee the confidentiality of the exchanges (non radiation for coaxial cable).